QuietMorning/SGHMC/bayesnn/README.md

 Running MNIST experiment

+* The data in this part is incomplete.
+Please check branch "chen" for complete data.

 * change the param.path_data in demo/mnist-sghmc.py to your dataset
 * python mnist-sghmc.py 2>log.txt
 * note: the evaluation statistics comes out from stderr, which is redirected into log.txt in last command